HarryLovesCode/Vulkan-API-Book/README.md

 # Code

 You can find the Github repository [here](https://github.com/HarryLovesCode/Vulkan-API-Book).
-I'm working on moving the Vulkan code into this repository along with getting Windows support.
-For now, only Linux is supported.
+I'm working on moving the Vulkan code into this repository.
+For now, only Linux and Windows are supported.

+# Building on Linux

 To build on Linux, use the following commands:

 ```sh
 git clone https://github.com/HarryLovesCode/Vulkan-API-Book